jimbro1000/Dragon32Rev3/README.md

 The external character ram can only be programmed while the video is set to the internal character data of the 6847.

+The third PIA can be repurposed for other uses and accessible through the same connector block.
+Not all PIA pins are exposed

 ## Substitutions ##

 Many of the original components are simply unobtainable or